mobassir94/Hello-World-Django/README.md

 step - 4 : in powershell window write " python manage.py runserver"

 step-5 : copy and paste this url " http://127.0.0.1:8000/admin" it will redirect you to admin login page,then copy paste this url " http://127.0.0.1:8000/webapp/" in your web browser,hit error and it should print "Hello Dear!!!!" in your browser.

+n.b: if you face any problem regarding successfully running this simple web app,then let me know at : mobassirhossen94@gmail.com